Kayaking, sky diving, deep sea fishing and whale watching are just a hint of wonderful experiences available on the Monterey Peninsula.

 Deep Sea Fishing: Located at historic Fisherman's Wharf, Chris' Fishing Trips is a full-service boat chartering company that offers deep sea fishing cruises in the Pacific waters beyond Monterey Bay.
 Call (831) 375-5951 for more information.

 Golfing: Monterey Peninsula is home to nearly 20 world-class golf courses.
 Pick one for every day of your stay or just pick your favorite!
 Visit GolfLink.com for more information and tee times.

 Adventures by the Sea: Enjoy team-building activities, group activities, bike rentals and more!
 Learn more.

 Horseback Riding: Seemingly endless equestrian trails meander through diverse landscapes - from rugged mountain terrain to sandy beaches.
-Check with Sea Horse Equestrian Tour for more information.
+Check with Monterey Bay Equestrian or Molera Horseback Tours for more information.

 Kayaking: Discover the Monterey Bay by sea!
 Kayak through the kelp forests and see otters and harbor seals in their natural environment.
 Novice paddlers welcome.
 Daily tours offered as well as rentals.
 For more information, call Adventures by the Sea at 831-372-1807.

 Monterey Bay Aquarium: Enjoy all the wonders of the world famous Monterey Bay Aquarium located nearby on historic Cannery Row.
 The mission of the non-profit Monterey Bay Aquarium is to inspire conservation of the oceans.

 Monterey Movie Tours: Whether you’d like an introduction to the area, an alternative to attractions you’ve already seen or an exciting rainy day option, Monterey Movie Tours® is your ticket to a star-studded getaway!
 Visit MontereyMovieTours.com for more information.